zoxpx/pxdocs/content/reference/release-notes/px-enterprise.md

 * PWX-6198 - SDK Cloud backup and credentials services is still undergoing tests
 * PWX-6159 - Intermittent detach volume error seen by when calling the SDK Detach call
-* PWX-6056 - Expected error not found when using Stats on a non-existent volume.
+* PWX-6056 - Expected error not found when using Stats on a non-existent volume

 ## 1.5.1